MartinSimango/goconfig/README.md

 # goconfig
-Configuration file parser for property and yaml files.
+Simple configuration file parser for property and yaml files.
 Allows for fields in config files to be environment variables with default values.

 ## Install